Vsethi44/AWS-Project--Secure-EC2-Instance-Management-with-Systems-Manager/README.md

 # AWS-Project--Secure-EC2-Instance-Management-with-Systems-Manager

-Secure EC2 Instance Management with Systems Manager

 ## Problem Statement

 **Case Study:** Operating EC2 instances securely through Systems Manager

-One of the leading organizations offering media hosting platforms is facing several challenges in maintaining its EC2 instances, which run in private subnets across multiple availability zones.
-The instances, which run Amazon Linux AMI and various software tools, require a robust solution to address the following issues:
+One of the leading organizations offering media hosting platforms faces several challenges in maintaining its EC2 instances, which run in private subnets across multiple availability zones.
+The cases, which run Amazon Linux AMI and various software tools, require a robust solution to address the following issues:

 1. **Resource Monitoring:** Need to monitor memory, CPU, and disk utilization, and take necessary measures if utilization exceeds or drops below certain levels.
 2. **Update Downtime:** Instances face downtime during updates, necessitating measures to minimize or avoid downtime.